-Legal Education Code Section 70902(b); 78016; Title 5, Section 51022, 55130
+Legal Education Code Section 70901, 70902(b), 78016: Title 5, Section 55001, 55003, 51022, 55100, 55130, 55150, 55150.5, 66700; U.S. Department of Education regulations on the Integrity of Federal Student Financial Aid Programs under Title IV of the Higher Education Act of 1965, as amended.

 Adopted February 16, 2006

-The programs and curricula of the District shall be of high quality, relevant to community and student needs, and evaluated regularly to ensure quality and currency.
+The instructional programs and curricul courses of the District shall be of high quality, relevant to community and student needs, and evaluated regularly to ensure quality and currency.
 To that end, the Chancellor, in consultation with the Academic Senates, shall establish procedures for the development and review of all curricular offerings, including their establishment, modification or discontinuance.

 Furthermore, these procedures shall include: